contiv/netplugin/README.md

 Let's start another container
 `docker run -it --name=myContainer2 --hostname=myContainer2 ubuntu /bin/bash`

-Add the newly added container to the same tenant's network and attach it to a container `netdcli -oper create -construct endpoint -net-id tenant1-net1 -ip-address="11.1.1.2" -net1-ep2` `netdcli -oper attach -construct endpoint -container-id myContainer2 tenant1-net1-ep2`
+Add the newly added container to the same tenant's network and attach it to a container.
+This time, instead of using ep create and attach ep to container, let's specify all parameters during ep creation

-Now go to any one of the running containers, you'll see that their inerfaces and IPs have been configured.
-Issue a ping from myContainer1 to myContainer2 - it should work.
+`netdcli -oper create -construct endpoint -net-id tenant1-net1 -ip-address="11.1.1.2" -container-id myContainer2 tenant1-net1-ep2`

+At this point both containers would have been configured with IP address in a dedicated network called 'tenant1-net1' with an IP address allocated from the subnet/mask associated with the network.
+Therefore, if a ping test is done from either myContainer1 or myContainer2, it would succeed.
+IP address can overlap in various networks as long as outbound rules are non overlapping.

 ####Delete the endpoint